Mass Rapid Transit (Singapore): Performance

 On 22 March 2016, a fatal accident occurred off Pasir Ris station.
 Two of SMRT's track-maintenance trainee staff were lethally run over by an approaching C151 at a signalling box of the station.
 They were part of a technical team of 15 staff led by a supervisor and were asked to go down to the tracks to investigate an alarm triggered by a possible signalling equipment fault.
 The operator said the team had permission to access the tracks, but did not coordinate with a signal unit in the station control to ensure train captains in the area where the team was exercised caution while pulling into Pasir Ris station.
-This incident resulted in a 2.5-hour service delay between Tanah Merah and Pasir Ris Stations, affecting at least 10,000 commuters.
+This incident resulted in a 2.5-hour service disruption between Tanah Merah and Pasir Ris Stations, affecting at least 10,000 commuters.

 On 7 October 2017, a dilapidated float and pump system at Bishan station caused a tunnel flood after heavy torrential rainstorms.
 It was the worst train disruption since 2011 and was the first ever flooding incident in the history of the MRT.
 This resulted in criticism on the public transport operators among Singaporeans once again, and a huge debate about the "high rankings" that manage the system, with calls being made for the resignation of then Transport Minister Khaw Boon Wan.
 Urban transport expert Park Byung Joon from the Singapore University of Social Sciences added that the negligence displayed by SMRT in this regard was tantamount to a criminal offence, and after an internal investigation, found that the maintenance crew of the Bishan Station's pump system had submitted maintenance records for nearly a year without actually carrying out the works.

+On 25 September 2024, a major train disruption on the East-West Line occurred when an eastbound Kawasaki Heavy Industries C151 train suffered a fault near Clementi station.
+As the train was returning to Ulu Pandan Depot after disembarking its passengers, a defective axle box dropped onto the tracks and dislodged the bogie frame, causing damage to 2.55 km of track and trackside equipment.
+The incident shut down all EWL train services between Boon Lay and Queenstown for 6 days until 1 October.